Nile Rodgers: Soundtracks and scores

 In 1982, Rodgers and Edwards produced the soundtrack for the movie Soup for One.
 As Chic, they wrote and performed three songs, including the film's title track.
 Edwards and Rodgers also wrote and produced Carly Simon's "Why", a top 10 hit in the UK that helped resurrect Simon's career.
 The soundtrack, which also featured Sister Sledge, Debbie Harry, and Teddy Pendergrass, was a bigger hit than the film.

 Rodgers became increasingly in-demand as a producer and composer for film and television following the success of the Soup for One soundtrack.
 In 1984, he produced Al Jarreau's theme for the television series Moonlighting; he wrote, produced and scored the soundtrack for Alphabet City, and in 1986 and worked with Laurie Anderson on her concert film, Home of the Brave.
 In 1988, in addition to producing the soundtrack for Earth Girls Are Easy, he composed the orchestral score for Eddie Murphy's Coming to America.
-He also served as film's music supervisor, and wrote and produced its title track, a hit for The System, and wrote the jingle for the Soul Glo commercial, "the most iconic fake ad in cinematic history."
+He also served as the film's music supervisor, and wrote and produced its title track, a hit for The System, and wrote the jingle for the Soul Glo commercial, "the most iconic fake ad in cinematic history."

-In 1999, he executive produced, scored, music-supervised and appeared in Public Enemy, a documentary about the Black Panthers.
+In 1999, Rodgers executive-produced, scored, music-supervised and appeared in Public Enemy, a documentary about the Black Panthers.
 In a review of the soundtrack, critic Maria Blandford wrote: "The disc realistically supports the conflicting and controversial nature of this historical period, and opens the arena for present-day discussion and evaluation...this recording is an examination of the American conscience."

 Between the mid-1980s and the late 2000s, songs written, produced or performed by Rodgers (and/or Chic) were included in the films or on the soundtracks for Shrek 2 ("Le Freak"), Thelma and Louise, Rush Hour 2, Cool World, Beavis and Butthead Do America, The Flintstones (in collaboration with the B-52s), Summer of Sam, Feeling Minnesota (with Bob Dylan), Curdled, Bowie's Cool World, Snow Dogs, White Hot, Gremlins, That's Dancing! and The Fly, among others.
 He scored the film Blue Chips, and reunited with Murphy to score Beverly Hills Cop III.
 He also produced a remake of "Axel F", from the first Beverly Hills Cop, which he performed with Richard Hilton.
 In 2008, he cowrote Semi-Pro's "Love Me Sexy" with Will Ferrell, who starred in the movie.

 In the 2010s, music by Rodgers was featured in movies including Arctic Tale, Trolls and Bridget Jones's Baby, as well as on the TV shows Vinyl, The Get Down, and Horrid Henry, among others.
 In 2019, he collaborated with Andrew Lloyd Webber on the soundtrack for the film Cats.
 In 2023 it was announced that he and The-Dream were co-writing music for the Mark Anthony Green horror film, Opus.